Policy number: CS-1502-2002

 - Must not threaten the security or availability of IT resources.

 Although the College permits occasional personal use of its IT resources, the College reserves the right to restrict occasional incidental personal use of IT resources at any time and as the College sees fit and is not responsible for personal data stored on College resources.

 7.3 Prohibited Use

-All individuals using Mohawk College IT resources are strictly prohibited from:
+All users of Mohawk College IT resources are strictly prohibited from:

-- Using IT resources for any political, religious, or commercial activity, or, for conducting any personal business in which they would receive personal or financial gain unless they have received permission from the College in writing, and in accordance with the Conflict of Interest Policy.
+- Using IT resources for any political, religious, or commercial activity, or, for conducting any personal business in which they would receive personal or financial gain unless they have received permission from the Conflict of Interest Committee in accordance with the Conflict of Interest Policy (PDF).

 - Using IT resources in a way that interferes with employment duties, or, creates any monetary cost to the College.